Should I purchase rental car insurance?

-- While at the rental car counter, they will typically offer you 2 different coverage waivers – they can be purchased individually or together
+When at the rental car counter, they will typically offer you two different coverage waivers:

-- Physical Damage Waiver: covers damage to the car itself
+- Physical Damage Waiver – which covers damage to the car itself

-- Liability Waiver: which covers resulting damage to the other person’s car and medical bills if you are at fault in an accident
+- Liability Waiver – which covers resulting damage to the other person’s car and medical bills if you are at fault in the accident

 - Some rental agreements can hold you responsible for “loss of use”.
-If you are in an accident while driving a rental and the car needs to be repaired, the rental company can charge you the loss of rental fees while the car is in the shop.
-Example: If a rental car costs $30 a day and the car is in the shop for 3 weeks, you could be charge $30 X 21 or $630 of “loss of use”
+If you are in an accident while driving a rental and the car needs to go into the shop for repairs, the rental company can charge you the loss of rental fees for the “down time” of the vehicle.
+For example, if a rental car costs $30 a day and the car is in the body shop for 3 weeks, you could be charged $30 x 21 days or $630 of “loss of use”.

-- Some rental agreements can also hold you responsible for “diminution in value”.
-This means, the renal company can charge for the reductions in the car’s market value due to its having been in an accident.
+- Some rental agreements can hold you responsible for “diminution in value”.
+This means, the rental company can charge you for the reduction in the car’s market value due to its having been in an accident.
 When the repaired car is eventually sold, it may bring in a lower price.
 The difference in value of the car before the accident and after the accident is the “diminution in value”.
-Example: If a rental car is worth $20,000 prior to the accident, and can only be sold for $15,000 after the accident, the diminutive value would be $5,000.
+For example, if the rental car was worth $20,000 before the accident, and they can only sell it for $15,000 after the accident, the diminutive value would be $5,000.
 Most personal auto policies will not cover this.

-- How important is your time and cost of your trip?
-If you’re in an accident with a rental car and did not purchase the physical damage or liability waivers, you need to file a claim with your own personal auto carrier and pay any applicable deductibles.
-Reporting and sorting through the loss details can occupy enough of your time and may cause you to miss a flight or scheduled meeting.
+- How important is your time and the cost of your trip?
+If you’re in an accident with a rental car and did not purchase the physical damage or liability waivers, you now need to file a claim with your own personal auto carrier and pay any applicable deductibles.
+Reporting and sorting through the loss details could occupy enough of your time and may cause you to miss a flight or scheduled meeting.
 Purchasing rental car insurance can certainly save you time and the hassle, so consider the impact that this interruption may have on your trip.

 - What type of vehicle are you renting?
 If you are renting a U-Haul or another large truck you will most likely need to purchase the rental agency’s insurance.
 There is a weight limit on your personal auto policy and most times these vehicles fall outside that limit.

-- Where are you traveling?
-Your personal auto policy covers you only for travel in the USA, its territories, & Canada.
-If you are traveling internationally, you will definitely need to purchase from the rental agency.
+- Where are you going to be traveling?
+Your personal auto policy covers you only for travel in the USA and its territories, and Canada.
+So if you are traveling internationally – you will definitely need to purchase insurance from the rental agency.